api3dao/airnode/packages/protocol/README.md

 The address of the default BIP 44 wallet (`m/44'/60'/0'/0/0`) derived from this seed is used to identify the Airnode.
 The Airnode (referring to the node application) polls `AirnodeRrp` for `MadeTemplateRequest` and `MadeFullRequest` events indexed by its own identifying address (and drops the ones that have matching `FulfilledRequest` and `FailedRequest` events).

-Note that the Airnode operator may not announce its extended public key on-chain, in which case it would have to do it through off-chain channels.
+Note that the Airnode operator may not announce its extended public key (that belongs to the HDNode with the path `m/44'/60'/0'`) on-chain, in which case it would have to do it through off-chain channels.

 2. A developer decides to build a contract that makes requests to a specific Airnode (we will call this contract *requester*).
 Using the `xpub` of the Airnode and the address of an Ethereum account they control, the developer derives the address of their sponsor wallet (see below for how this is done).